 Duplicate entry 'A\xC3\x9F' for key 1

-the server converts it from UTF-8 to the character set specified
+If the server sends the error message to a client program, the server converts it from UTF-8 to the character set specified by the

-no conversion occurs.
-No conversion occurs if the variable value
+binary, no conversion occurs.
+No conversion occurs if the variable value is

 Characters in the Basic Multilingual Plane (BMP) range (